-Ans.
-Yes A "VOTER ASSISTANCE BOOTH" is set up in premises/buidling location where three or more polling stations are located with a proper signage manned by a team of officials who are provided with lists of roll in alphabetical order to assist the voters for locating their sl. no. in the roll and polling station.
+Ans Yes.
+A "VOTER ASSISTANCE BOOTH" is set up in premises/building location where three or more polling stations are located with a proper signage manned by a team of officials who are provided with lists of electoral rolls in alphabetical order to assist the voters for locating their serial number in the roll and polling station.
 If political parties inform of their inability in advance, the District Election Officer may consider making such arrangement in other areas too.